Hey, did you ever read the one about why UPS trucks almost never turn left?

 And Incredibly Inflexible

 Once your trucks are on the road, how do your delivery drivers prioritize the sequence in which they deliver each order?
-Without route planning software, your truck drivers have to manually input delivery addresses into a GPS.
+Without route planning software, your truck drivers have to manually input warehousing locations and delivery addresses into a GPS.
 One.
 By.
 One.

 Some of that could be true.
 Drivers are experts at driving, after all.
 But basing your entire distribution optimization strategy around it isn’t wise.